Best 4x4 electric cars to buy in 2024

 Range: 289

-We start this list with the Subaru Solterra, which differs from the Toyota bZ4X upon which it is based because it only comes with four-wheel drive.
+We start this list with the Subaru Solterra, which differs from the Toyota bZ4X that it's based on because it only comes with four-wheel drive.

 It also comes with Subaru’s ‘X-Mode’ driving mode, which in other Subaru’s we’ve driven has the uncanny ability to keep you going through sticky terrain, so we expect the Solterra to work just as well.

-However, you won’t be tackling anything more than a muddy farm track in your Solterra because the ground clearance isn’t all that spectacular, plus there are several cheaper four-wheel drive alternatives out there with greater range, better charging speeds, and longer warranties.
+It's also had some big price drops recently, so it's now a much more compelling prospect up against rivals like the VW ID.4.
+However, you won’t be tackling anything more than a muddy farm track in your Solterra because the ground clearance isn’t all that spectacular, plus there are several alternatives out there that have a longer range, and longer warranties.

 Range: 310 miles